1998 FIVB Women's Volleyball World Championship: Format

-The tournament was played in three different stages (first, second and final rounds).
-In the First Round, the 16 participants were divided in four groups of four teams each.
-A single round-robin format was played within each group to determine the teams' group position, the three best teams of each group (total of 12 teams) progressed to the next round.
+The tournament was played in three different stages (the first, second, and final rounds).
+In the First Round, the 16 participants were divided into four groups of four teams each.
+A single round-robin format was played within each group to determine the teams' group position; the three best teams of each group (a total of 12 teams) progressed to the next round.

 In the Second round, the 12 teams were divided into two groups of six teams.
-A single round-robin format was played within each group to determine the teams' group position, matches already played between teams in the First round were counted in this round.
-The four best teams of each group (total of 8 teams) progressed to the next round (group winners and runners-up to 1st–4th place semifinals and group thirds and fourths to 5th–8th place semifinals).
+A single round-robin format was played within each group to determine the teams' group position; matches already played between teams in the First round were counted in this round.
+The four best teams of each group (a total of 8 teams) progressed to the next round (group winners and runners-up to 1st–4th place semifinals and group thirds and fourths to 5th–8th place semifinals).

 The Final round was played in a single elimination format and consisted of two sets of semifinals and finals (one to determine 1st–4th places and the other for 5th–8th places).

-For the tournament's final standings, teams which did not reach placement matches were allocated as:
+For the tournament's final standings, teams that did not reach placement matches were allocated as: